 Life, as we know it, poses several challenges to us every day.
 More than the challenges, it is our responses that serve as major deciders on how we carve our way to success.
-“What Career is right for me” is a challenge many graduating students face today.
+“What Career is right for me” or “Choosing the best career path” is a challenge many graduating students face today.

 I don’t know about you but I personally never focused on my career path.
 I joined Engineering because I believed its the most “IN” thing in those days.
 However, I used to wonder at times that what career is right for me?